 Diesel-powered lorries, buses and vans must have a particulate filter fitted to enter the low emission zones.
 This applies to both Danish and foreign vehicles.

-From 1 July 2020, the low emission zones are automatically enforced by cameras that can read number plates.
+The low emission zones are automatically enforced by cameras that can read number plates.

 If your vehicle does not meet the requirements you have the option to retrofit you vehicle with a particulate filter.

 Drivers of non-Danish vehicles are required to register their vehicle, along with the appropriate documentation showing that a particulate filter has been fitted should this be required for the vehicle to enter a low emission zone.